youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 > Output like the above indicates Libre `openssl` is being used.

 Several files will be created during the certificate generation process, some with `.crt` and `.key` suffices.
 You may also see the suffix `.pem` when reading about certificates.
-It's worth noting that `.pem` files are equivalent to `.crt` and `.key` files.
+It's worth noting that `.pem` files are equivalent to `.crt` and `.key` files. **PEM** is a file format. `.crt` and `.key` are hints as to what the file contains (certificates and keys), but these files all use the PEM format.
+See [this StackOverflow discussion](https://stackoverflow.com/questions/62823792/how-to-get-crt-and-key-from-cert-pem-and-key-pem) for more details about this.

 ### Install software to create the CA and certificate(s)